sandervanvugt/van-vugt-kubernetes/RHCSA-managing-special-permissions/step2.md

 As you've noticed, that didn't work.
 How about deleting?
 Use this command to delete the files that anna has created as user anouk: `su anouk -c "rm -f /data/profs/*"`{{execute}}

-And what do you think, can poor anna still access here files? `su anna -c ls -l /data/profs/`{{execute}}
+And what do you think, can poor anna still access her files? `su anna -c ls -l /data/profs/`{{execute}}

 Now this may be some undesired behavior!
 Let's go fix it!